xKofuku/xKofuku/README.md

 ### Hi there 👋

 My name is Lance.
 Nice to meet you.
-Recently I took great interest in coding and just started learning web development through boot camps and other youtube tutorials.
+Recently I took great interest in coding and just started learning web development through boot camps.
 I aspire to be a fullstack web developer.
 I usually like to explore more tools and new skills to keep me versatile and efficient as a programmer.
 I have learned to appreciate readable, elegant code over my time as a baby developer.